 I have made this soup with many different kinds of cheeses and all have worked just fine.
-Some have been munster, provolone, Swiss and even mozzarella works fine for this too.
-The cheese does not have to be in sliced form either.
-I personally like to use it that way because I find it easier and this is a recipe for a no fuss version of it.
-But if you use grated cheese you will need about 1/3 cup for each bowl soup just to give you an idea.
+Some have been Munster, provolone, Swiss and even mozzarella work fine for this too.
+The cheese does not have to be in the sliced form either.
+I like to use it that way because I find it easier and this is a recipe for a no-fuss version of it.
+But if you use grated cheese you will need about 1/3 cup for each bowl of soup just to give you an idea.

 Can I use chicken stock?

 You actually can, yes.
 The soup will taste just fine.
 But the beef stock is more traditionally used for French onion soup and it gives it a slighter richer taste.
 So there will be a subtle difference in the taste that you might not even notice.